hoangphuc841/helios-operator/docs/user-guide/02-helios-app-spec.md

 - `imageRepo` - Must be a valid container image name
 - `serviceAccount` - Must reference an existing ServiceAccount
 - `webhookSecret` - Must not be empty

+### Optional Fields

-- `pvcName` - Must reference an existing PVC
+- `pvcName` - If specified, must reference an existing PVC.
+If omitted, PVC will be auto-created

 ### Field Validation